TDEE Calculator

 Unlike most TDEE calculators that use vague activity multipliers (1.2 for sedentary, 1.55 for moderate, etc.), this calculator uses your actual daily step count to estimate activity calories.
 Steps are the largest component of non-exercise activity thermogenesis (NEAT) for most people, making them a far more accurate input than self-reported activity levels.

-Step calorie burn is adjusted for your body weight and biological sex.
+Step calorie burn is adjusted for your body weight and biological sex, based on metabolic cost of walking research[2].
 A heavier person burns more calories per step than a lighter person, and the calculator accounts for this automatically.

 Why Steps Are Better Than Activity Multipliers